aelkayesh/p4_pid/README.md

 *Optimize init parameters for each PID coefficient Results / Reflection
-A video of the simulated car driving around the track can be found here.
+A video of the simulated car driving around the track can be found [here](https://github.com/localmaxima/p4_pid/blob/master/p4_pid.mp4).
+The video freezes at some points, this comes from the recording software but the car drives smoothly otherwise.

 ## Components of PID
 The actual implementation of code for a basic PID controller is fairly straightforward, but making the controller actually perform well is the tough part.
 Having knowledge of each part of "PID" is important: